tausifabid12/task-mangement-client/README.md

-# Express Food
+# Task Handler

 This is a Task Management web app.
 User can add Update and delete their Tasks.

-Explore the web site [EXPRESS FOOD ](https://easy-food-e36c0.web.app/)
+Explore the web site [Task Handler](https://scintillating-duckanoo-ed5aac.netlify.app/)

 ### Demo User